Consumer medicine information

 Use in renal impairment.

-It is recommended that the renal function is monitored prior to and repeatedly whilst on Asacol therapy.
-Caution should be exercised in initiating treatment in patients with raised serum creatinine or proteinuria.
+It is recommended that the renal function is monitored prior to and repeatedly whilst on mesalazine therapy.
+Caution should be exercised when initiating treatment in patients with raised serum creatinine or proteinuria.

-Mesalazine-induced renal toxicity shall be suspected if the renal function is impaired during the treatment, the treatment should be stopped immediately and patients should seek immediate medical advice.
+Mesalazine-induced renal toxicity should be suspected if the renal function deteriorates during treatment and the treatment should be stopped immediately.

 Use in the elderly.